// The work · Practitioner record · Published research

 Institutional transformation · Global FSI

-Rose to lead a global financial services consulting practice — institutional transformation across all major global markets — Americas, UK, Europe, MEA, Asia-Pacific, and Japan.
+Rose to lead a global financial services consulting practice — institutional transformation across all major global markets: Americas, UK, Europe, MEA, Asia-Pacific, and Japan.
+The work at this level is about governance architecture, not technology delivery.
+The same diagnostic applied across every engagement.

 Market building · Asia, 12 countries